-- Experience shows that MIG welds on steel with pure Argon gas lose ductility.
+Experience shows that MIG welds on steel with pure Argon gas lose ductility.
 As a result, bending or twisting can crack or break the rigid weld.

-In summary, it is possible to stick steel together using a MIG welder with 100% Argon shielding gas.
+    In summary, it is possible to stick steel together using a good MIG welder with 100% Argon shielding gas.
 But, you end up with a shoddy-looking, weak, brittle weld that is not structurally safe.

     If you need a strong, quality weld, 100% Argon is NOT a good choice for MIG welding steel.

     These problems are even more pronounced with stainless steel, and using pure Argon to MIG weld stainless is never recommended.

     The YouTube video below presents some useful information and visuals regarding MIG welding steel with 100% Argon.

     Using 100% Argon to MIG Weld Steel

     If you find yourself in the unenviable position of having to MIG weld steel with pure Argon shielding gas, there are a couple of tips that may help.

     - Bevel the edges of the joint.
 It will help fuse the base metal and make for a stronger joint.

     - Turn up the heat, but be careful not to burn through thinner steel.
 Getting the bead to sit flat will likely be hard or impossible.